microsoft/AttackSurfaceAnalyzer/README.md

 Detailed information on how to use Attack Surface Analyzer can be found on our [wiki](https://github.com/Microsoft/AttackSurfaceAnalyzer/wiki).

-## Installation

-Attack Surface Analyzer runs on Windows, Linux, and MacOS, and is built using [.NET Core](https://dotnet.microsoft.com/).

-Packages are available on our [releases](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases) page as compressed archives.

 ## Building

 To build Attack Surface Analyzer, see [BUILD](https://github.com/Microsoft/AttackSurfaceAnalyzer/blob/main/BUILD.md).

+## Versions
+The latest stable version of Attack Surface Analyzer is 2.2 (see [Release\v2.2](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.2)).

+2.3 is now in development on the `main` branch.
+You can see the features coming [here](https://github.com/microsoft/attacksurfaceanalyzer/issues?q=is%3Aissue+milestone%3Av2.3+).

 ## Contributing